Skip to main content

 How to fix Interaction to Next Paint (INP)

 INP replaced FID (First Input Delay) in 2024.
-It measures the responsiveness of your page across all interactions — clicks, taps, key presses — not just the first one.
+It measures the responsiveness of your page across all interactions: clicks, taps, and key presses.

 1. Break up long JavaScript tasks